 Large screen computer monitors, Merlin Print Magnifier, FM Transmitter, Domino Pro, Induction Loop system, Standing desk/podium, kneeling chair.

 It is frequently the case that students who apply for a time concession also qualify for additional accommodations.
-In order to expedite the implementation of these accommodations, students are advised to submit the relevant documentation in advance of their departure for Cape Town.
+In order to expedite this process, please submit the relevant documentation before arriving in Cape Town.
 It is recommended that documentation be scanned and emailed in advance to Margie le Roux, including details of the nature of the disability.